elastic/SWAT/README.md

 <br />

 SWAT maps closely to the MITRE ATT&CK framework, providing an interactive command-line interface and shell to simulate cyber attacks and evaluate the effectiveness of an organization's security controls.
-Built with Python, YAML, and GoLang, this tool helps penetration testers, security professionals, and ethical hackers simulate the malicious behavior of adversaries against Google Workspace environments.
+Built with Python and YAML, this tool helps detection engineers and red-teamers emulate suspicious adversary behavior against Google Workspace environments.

 https://github.com/elastic/SWAT/assets/99630311/6436071f-2bdd-4d09-917e-b2b6795743c7

 ## Features

 - Interactive command-line interface and shell
-- Commands to carry out red teaming techniques
+- Modular design for simple command or emulation additions
+- Credential store for credentials and active sessions
 - Maps closely to the MITRE ATT&CK framework
-- Includes a cross-platform C2 payload
-- Gmail phishing kit
-- Generated Jupyter Notebooks for data analysis
+- Audit command for Google Workspace service log retrieval
+- Coverage command to view correlation between emulations and MITRE ATT&CK
+- Helper methods and functions for different emulation scenarios
-- Supports Python, YAML, and Golang
+- Supports Python and YAML

 ## Getting Started
 To get started, navigate to the SWAT [wiki](https://github.com/elastic/SWAT/wiki).